Fillo22/IoT-Monitoring/README.md

 	"_msgid": "4540a94f3230ec88"
 }
 ```
-This message are written into InfluxDB and sent to IoT Hub.
+These messages are written into InfluxDB and sent to IoT Hub.